zapier/apollo-server-integration-testing/README.md

 ## Support

-This package should work for consumers using `apollo-server` or `apollo-server-express`.
+This package should work for consumers using `apollo-server-express`.
 We don't plan on supporting any other node server integrations at this time.